Professor of Cell Biology

 Ph.D., Biochemistry/Cell Biology, Baylor College of Medicine, Houston, Texas

 Dr. Naash earned her Masters and Ph.D. in Biochemistry, the latter from Baylor College of Medicine.
 Her post-doctoral fellowship was in the Department of Ophthalmology at Baylor College of Medicine in Houston.
-She holds the Edith Kinney Gaylord Presidential Professorship in the Department of Cell Biology and is a former Director of the Cell Biology Graduate Program at OUHSC.
+She holds the George Lynn Cross Professor and the Edith Kinney Gaylord Presidential Professorship in the Department of Cell Biology and is a former Director of the Cell Biology Graduate Program at OUHSC.
 She also holds an Adjunct Faculty appointment in the Oklahoma Center for Neuroscience and the OUHSC Graduate College.
 She is very well published and serves as a reviewer for study sections and journals.
 She currently serves on study sections for the NIH and the Foundation Fighting Blindness.
 Dr. Naash is currently funded by three R01 grants from the NIH/NEI, in addition to having funding from the OCAST, OCASCR and the Foundation Fighting Blindness.

 1. Photoreceptor-specific tetraspanin proteins in outer segment morphogenesis.
 There are several ongoing research interests of my group.
 One of our main interests is to understand the role of photoreceptor tetraspanin proteins [retinal degeneration slow (RDS) and rod outer segment membrane protein-1 (ROM-1] in the morphogenesis of the closed rim structures characteristic of rods in contrast to the open rim structures of cones.
 This work has been funded by NIH since 1992.
 We are interested in identifying RDS partners which contribute to the differential role of RDS in maintaining the outer segment (OS) structure in rods vs. cones.
 Of particular interest are understanding the pathological mechanisms that underlie RDS-associated retinal dystrophies.
 Without RDS, OSs are not formed, and over 100 different mutations in patients have been linked to several forms of inherited retinal diseases.
 Proteomics, molecular biology, protein biochemistry, tissue culture, transgenics, knockout and knockin technologies are employed.
 We are also investigating the effect of disease-causing mutations on RDS/ROM-1 complex formation and studying the processes that result in their targeting to the OS.